I spent 10 days in Ireland and drove 2800 km (or 1739 miles). Here are my tips for driving in Ireland.

 No. If you have a U.S. driver's license you do not.
 Just be sure to check age restrictions with your rental car company.

-Top 20 Tips for Driving in Ireland
+Top 20 Tips for How to Drive in Ireland as a Tourist

 - Rent an automatic well ahead of time.
 Even if you are comfortable driving a manual, spend that extra money!
 Dodging sheep and trucks while navigating on huge hills without shoulders is too much to do while driving stick!